Singapore Airlines KrisFlyer: Spontaneous Escapes for April 2026

-Singapore Airlines has just released its latest KrisFlyer Spontaneous Escapes promotion, offering discounted award bookings on select Singapore Airlines flights worldwide.
+Singapore Airlines has just released its latest KrisFlyer Spontaneous Escapes promotion, offering a 30% discount on award bookings on select Singapore Airlines flights worldwide.
+For the first time ever, the promotion now includes Scoot flights as well.

 What Are Singapore Airlines KrisFlyer Spontaneous Escapes?

-Spontaneous Escapes are valid for redemptions on Singapore Airlines flights booked through singaporeair.com or through the app.
+Spontaneous Escapes are valid for redemptions on Singapore Airlines and Scoot flights booked through singaporeair.com or through the app.

 The discounts aren’t applicable to Singapore Airlines flights through other loyalty programs, such as Aeroplan, or with codeshare flights through KrisFlyer.

-There are a limited number of seats available with promotional pricing, which are available on a first-come, first-served basis.
+Seats with promotional pricing are limited and available on a first-come, first-served basis.

 Spontaneous Escapes can’t be changed or cancelled once booked, so you’ll want to be sure that you’re able to travel on the ticket once it’s confirmed.